Ila Patnaik

 Ila Patnaik is an Indian economist. and former Principal Economic Advisor to the Government of India.
 During this time, she prepared the Economic Survey of India, 2013-14 and contributed to numerous Government of India committees and task forces.
 In 2014, she was the only female economist ranked within the top ten in India, along with the likes of Nobel Laureate Amartya Sen and former RBI governors Y V Reddy, Raghuram Rajan and Urjit Patel.
 She also writes regular columns for The Indian Express.

-She is currently a professor at the National Institute of Public Finance and Policy (NIPFP).
+Ila Patnaik is the Chief Economist at the Aditya Birla Group, a global conglomerate based in Mumbai.
+Beyond her corporate role, she is a Director at the LEAP Insights Foundation, a Delhi-based research institution dedicated to improving Indian economic and legal systems through data-driven analysis.

+She is also the Co-Founder of AccioPix, an innovative AI-powered photo-sharing platform designed to streamline media delivery through facial recognition technology.

 Education

 Ila Patnaik has a Bachelor of Arts degree in economics from Hindu College, University of Delhi (1985).
 She got her master's in economics, along with a master's in philosophy from the Centre of Economic Studies and Planning, Jawaharlal Nehru University (1987 and 1989).
 While she pursued her undergraduate and graduate studies in India, she decided to pursue her Ph.D. in the United Kingdom, and she graduated with a Ph.D. in economics from University of Surrey in 1996.